ComplexSecurity/knowledge-base/docs/security/spray.md

 The basics of a password spraying attack involve a threat actor using a single common password against multiple accounts on the same application.
 This avoids the account lockouts that typically occur when an attacker uses a brute force attack on a single account by trying many passwords.
 Password spraying is particularly effective against businesses that participate in password sharing.

-Password Spraying is a variant of what is known as a [[Brute Force Attack|brute force attack]].
+Password Spraying is a variant of what is known as a [Brute Force Attack|brute force attack]().
 In a traditional brute force attack, the perpetrator attempts to gain unauthorized access to a single account by guessing the password repeatedly in a very short period of time.

 Most organizations have employed countermeasures, commonly a lock-out after three to five attempts.
 In a Password Spraying attack, the attacker circumvents common countermeasures (e.g., account lock out) by “spraying” the same password across many accounts before trying another password.